-Remember that the HECM offers just a portion of the value of the home.
-How much that portion is depends primarily on the age of the youngest borrower (or non-borrowing spouse) and current interest rates.
+Remember, the HECM offers a portion of the value of your home.
+How much that is depends on the age of the youngest borrower (or non-borrowing spouse), your home’s value, and current interest rates.

 To determine how much you qualify for, the lender first establishes the maximum claim amount, which is equal to the lesser of the appraised value or the FHA loan limit.

-Having said all this, you theoretically can make a HECM work even if you have zero or negative equity.
-You’ll just need to bring the difference between what you owe and what the HECM offers in the form of cash to the closing table.
-For example, if you owe $75,000 on the house, but you can only get $50,000 from the HECM, you’ll need to bring $25,000 to the closing table to pay down your existing mortgage.
+Having said this, a HECM can theoretically work even if you have zero or negative equity.
+However, you’ll need to bring the difference between what you owe and what the HECM offers as cash to closing.
+For example, if you owe $75,000 but qualify for a net $50,000, you’ll need to bring $25,000 to closing.

-Most HECM borrowers qualify for somewhere between 40% to 50% of the home’s value in today’s market, based on age and interest rates.
-Borrowers in their late 80s or older can often qualify for as much as 60% to 65% of their home’s value.
+Most HECM borrowers qualify for somewhere between 40% to 50% of their home’s value in today’s market.
+Older borrowers can often qualify for as much as 60% to 65% of their home’s value.

 How much can you get from a reverse mortgage?

 How much equity you need depends on how much you can get from a reverse mortgage.
 If you’d like to estimate how much you can get from a reverse mortgage, check out our reverse mortgage calculator.

 If you’re interested in HECM for purchase, check out our HECM for purchase calculator.